osmus/tasking-manager/README.md

 * https://tasks.openstreetmap.us
 * https://tasks.teachosm.org

 This fork incorporates a number of changes to better serve mapping efforts in the United States (though it's also open to the global community).
-Notably, OSM Sandbox and Public Domain Map projects are integrated alongside OpenStreetMap projects, allowing mappers to browse and contribute to government mapping campaigns.
+Notably, OSM Sandbox projects are integrated alongside OpenStreetMap projects, allowing mappers to browse and contribute to government mapping campaigns.
 Public Domain Map contributions are subject to the license specified at [publicdomainmap.org/license](https://publicdomainmap.org/license/).

 The original Tasking Manager is a project of the [Humanitarian OpenStreetMap Team](https://www.hotosm.org) and is Free and Open Source Software.